 Watch out for:

-- Elite runners should drink between 200 ml to 800 ml per hour, depending on individual requirements.
-Slower runners are less likely to “overheat” and should only drink when really thirsty.
+- Elite runners should drink between 200ml to 800ml per hour.
+Slower runners are less likely to overheat and should only drink when really thirsty.

-- Pain-relievers such as paracetamol, aspirin and non-steroidal anti-inflammatory drugs (NSAIDS, such as ibuprofen) may contribute to developing a water overload.
+- Pain relievers like paracetamol, aspirin and non-steroidal anti-inflammatory drugs may contribute to water overload.
 Discuss this with your doctor if you use this medication for a condition.
 Otherwise, avoid them before and during your long walks.

-- Women should take extra care because they appear to be more vulnerable to water intoxication than men.
-This may be due to the fact that women are smaller and need even less fluid, and they generally run slower and therefore don't sweat as much as heavier men running even at the same speed.
-Women also tend to follow advice too well and subsequently drink too much water, Noakes says.
+- Women are smaller and need even less fluid, and generally run slower, and therefore don’t sweat as much as heavier men running even at the same speed.